Step 1. Choose your course

 We have one of the most generous scholarship programs in Australia to help with your tuition and living costs.

 If eligible, you will automatically be considered for a Graduate Research Scholarship.
 Other scholarships are available by application.
-These include:

 - Endeavour Scholarships – competitive, merit-based scholarships and fellowships offered by the Australian government, providing opportunities for Australians to undertake study, research or professional development overseas and for overseas citizens to do the same in Australia.